 - Are you able to effectively reach your audience online? (hint: you are)

 - How much of your budget do you need to allocate to essential marketing efforts (tradeshows, events, direct mail campaigns, etc.)

+While these numbers don’t necessarily mean that you need to spend nearly three quarters of your marketing budget on digital efforts, they are a clear sign that businesses should examine their online needs.
 If you’re wondering if moving from traditional marketing methods to digital marketing methods is right for you, check out our article on Shifting from Traditional Marketing to Digital Marketing.

 Digital Advertising is one of the most effective marketing methods due to its ability to yield quick results, precise targeting, and clear reporting and analytics.